 Ian: Incredible, incredible and at that, sorry at that flag ceremony when it comes down the day before.
 Is that the last time you sang the East German anthem, was the East German anthem sung at that point or not?.

-Steffen: Oh I don’t remember that, probably not because things like that already changed like when I said in March.
+Steffen: Oh I do not remember that, probably not because things like that already changed like when I said in March.
 When that thing in between that 2nd army time began all these things were toned down a lot right.
 What used to be a very important thing and everybody has to protect the flag under all circumstances, all of that stuff.
-That was not the topic anymore, that was never discussed so I don’t think we did any singing or so.
+That was not the topic anymore, that was never discussed so I do not think we did any singing or so.
 Maybe somebody was speaking something or so but it was not a big moment.

-Steffen: I don’t think so, no. They’d all gone by that point I guess.
+Steffen: I do not think so, no. They'd all gone by that point I guess.
 Exactly, so I think on the 2nd of October you would only still have people left.
 Who would basically stay on for the new Bundeswehr, everybody else had already left.

 Some people went on pension, obviously you also had some very sad stories.
 I think one of the high officers that we had who was a sharp person and very correct.
 And was there for a long time, 30 years or so.
 And he ended up as a security guard in a shopping center 12 months later or so somebody met him there.